damianj/ACE-RESTful/README.md

   - Starting the application
     - Select the controller and robot from the dropdown menus and then click `LOAD CONTROLLER`
     - Start the RESTful API by clicking `START SERVER`
- - Sending commands to the API via POST requests to move the robot
+ - Sending commands to the API via POST requests to move the robot.
+PowerShell examples below.
    - The command below calls a `CartesianMove` on the robot, other endpoints may take different JSON payloads or none at all.
 Edit the `X`, `Y`, `Z`, `Yaw`, `Pitch`, and `Roll` with the desired values for the move to be executed.
     ```powershell
     PS > Invoke-WebRequest -UseBasicParsing http://localhost:9001/api/move/cartesian -ContentType "application/json" -Method POST -Body "{ 'Accel': 100, 'Decel': 100, 'Speed': 10, 'StraightMotion': true, 'MotionEnd': 'Blend', 'SCurveProfile': 0, 'X': 0, 'Y': 0, 'Z': 0, 'Yaw': 0, 'Pitch': 0, 'Roll': 0}"